 RFC Requirements- Myth vs Reality

-Unfortunately, much misinformation has been circulated recently regarding the need for "everyone" to have an RFC by July 01, this has now been extended to next year.
-What is an RFC, it is a Mexico tax ID number.
+Unfortunately, much misinformation has been circulated recently regarding the need for "everyone" to have an RFC.
+Earlier this year there was a big rush as the deadline was July 01, this has now been extended to next year.
+What is an RFC?
+An RFC it is a Mexico tax ID number.
 If you have economic activities in Mexico, rent a condo, sell a condo, buy a car, have a job etc - then you need one.
 If you just live here, you don't.
 PLEASE NOTE: Yes an RFC is required to buy real estate, but the notary will generate a generic RFC for you if you do not have one.
 Having your own specific RFC is much more important when selling.
-If you have an RFC AND are a resident, you may be able to claim a capital gains tax exemption when selling your house or condo.
+If you have an RFC AND are a resident, you may be able to claim a capital gains tax exemption when selling your house or condo - see below.

 Let's debunk some misinformation first:

 If you have a temporary or permanent residency you do not have to get an RFC unless there are specific activities or issues that you are involved in - see below

 If you do not have an RFC your electricity will not be interrupted and/or you can still get a new account

 If you have an RFC and you have registered it with the utility company, you may be asked to update your Constancia de situación fiscal with that provider (see how below)